Where to Get the 5 Best Sneakers Released This Week

 Nike Air Force 1 Upstep Hi LX “Glass Slipper,” $200; nike.com

-Air Jordan XXXI RW “Why Not?
+Air Jordan XXXI RW “Why Not?”
 PE, from $659.99; ebay.com

 PSNY x Air Jordan 12, from $600; ebay.com